News|Articles|September 4, 2025

 According to the USPSTF, clinicians should consider the potential preventable burden when deciding whether to screen or supplement for iron deficiency.
 Current methods of identifying risk, such as questionnaires and risk prediction tools, have limited evidence supporting their use based on 3 studies assessing these strategies.

 Potential harms should also be considered, as evidence is also limited about any adverse effects of iron deficiency screening among asymptomatic patients.
-Iron supplementation has been linked to side effects such as constipation, nausea, vomiting, and abdominal pain.
+Iron supplementation has been linked to adverse effects such as constipation, nausea, vomiting, and abdominal pain.

-The USPSTF noted variations in screening and supplementation practices for iron deficiency, though common use of these tools was identified.
+The USPSTF noted variations in screening and supplementation practices for iron deficiency, though typical use of these tools was identified.
 This included a first-trimester hemoglobin screening rate of 53% among Special Supplemental Nutrition Program for Women, Infants, and Children participants.

 Iron supplementation within the past 30 days has been reported in 77% of pregnant patients recorded in the National Health and Nutrition Examination Survey.
 However, food insecurity was linked to a reduction in mean iron intake from supplements.

-The USPSTF also highlighted resources for obstetric health care, such as state collaborative toolkits from the CDC and a fact sheet about iron by the National Institutes of Health.
+The USPSTF also highlighted resources for obstetric health care, such as state collaborative tool kits from the CDC and a fact sheet about iron by the National Institutes of Health.
 A fact sheet about iron deficiency anemia has also been published by the US Department of Health and Human Services.

 Recommendations from other organizations were also included in the statement.
 Screening for anemia during the first prenatal visit is recommended by multiple organizations, including the CDC, American College of Obstetricians and Gynecologists (ACOG), and American Academy of Family Physicians.